 deb http://deb.debian.org/debian/ bookworm main contrib non-free non-free-firmware

-Remember that every time you modify this file you have to make an update for it to be updated.
+Remember that every time you modify this file, you must run an update for the changes to take effect.

 javiercruces@HPOMEN15:~$ sudo apt update -y